HONUBIN/ctpn_korean/README.md

 - Download the pre-trained model of VGG net and put it in data/vgg_16.ckpt. you can download it from [tensorflow/models](https://github.com/tensorflow/models/tree/1af55e018eebce03fb61bba9959a04672536107d/research/slim)

 ## prepare data(using korean subtitle data)
-- Put mlt directory to data/dataset/
+- Put mlt directory in data/dataset/

 ## prepare data(using your own data)
 - Also, you can prepare your own dataset according to the following steps.